Cancer and Blood Diseases

 Our research covers the spectrum of cancer types, with particular strengths in lung, prostate, breast and colorectal cancers.
 Leading our work on blood diseases is the Australian Centre for Blood Diseases, which is at the forefront of understanding the process of blood clotting and blood cancers such as acute leukaemia, multiple myeloma and lymphoma.

-Work is undertaken within the Faculty across multiple schools, institutes, hospitals and partner organisations, and with engagement of other faculties within the University and external collaborators.
+Work undertaken by the Faculty takes place across multiple schools, institutes, hospitals and partner organisations.

 - Hudson Institute – formed as a merger between two of Australia's most trusted names in medical research, Prince Henry's Institute and Monash Institute of Medical Research.